ChandraRenovalSaputra/FootballScraperAPI/README.md

 ```bash
 python app.py
 ```
-API will be available at http://localhost:5000
+API will be available at http://localhost:5000 or https://chandrarenovalsaputra.pythonanywhere.com/

 ### 🔍 API Endpoints